 Users can either have high information scent or low information scent, depending on how confident they feel in their decision.

-Low information scent: On the contrary, when there’s low information scent, there’s ambiguity and a user may be left asking themselves, “After I click this link, what’s going to happen?”
+- Low information scent: On the contrary, when there’s low information scent, there’s ambiguity.
+A user may be left asking themselves, “After I click this link, what’s going to happen?”

 Here is an example from Oregon State University Athletics where users may have low information scent.
 Both “Sports” and “Athletics” can mean similar things, so it may be hard for users to predict what content is to follow after they click either navigational item.
 Additionally, it’s difficult to forecast what “Our Beaver Nation” entails.
 Does that link lead the user to a blog, login page, or newsfeed of current events?
 With their current structure and labeling system, it’s difficult to tell.